-After talking to the designer about this issue, we decided to keep the way it is, since “this game is basically to troll you.”
-But we ended up adding an audio prompt to inform players that they can return to main menu by “killing themselves in the game”.
-However,
+After discussing with the designer aout this issue, we decided to keep the way it is, since “this game is basically to troll you.”
+However, we added an audio prompt to inform players that they can return to main menu by “killing themselves in the game.”

 In my own experience, the precision of “pull trigger to select” on the controller is lower than “click to select” using a mouse on a computer screen.
 Sometimes when my controller is pointing at one option, after I pull the trigger causing a slight muscle movement, my controller is shifted downwards and I ended up selecting the option underneath it.

 A common way of solving this issue in VR is to change the action from clicking to holding/hovering for a short period of time.
 This eliminates most error-prone conditions such that the player is simply looking around or grabbing the virtual objects around them.
-We also implemented this in our VR game: when the players want to identify the save tile, they need to hold the trackpad button for 3 seconds to confirm.
+This is implemented in our game: when the players want to identify the save tile, they need to hold the trackpad button for 3 seconds to confirm.